chadwhitacre/openpath/2024/widespread-use-of-a-fair-source-product/index.md

 to hypothesize that China blocked us at the Great Firewall.)
 The self-hosted instances visible to us are an unknowable fraction of the overall install base.

-{% include img.html src="dashboard.webp" caption="No, you can't see the whole dashboard." %}
+{% include img.html src="dashboard.webp" caption="No, you can't actually see the dashboard." %}

 We show <b>18,751</b> self-hosted instances in the wild running versions published in the past five years.
 Not all of these are active instances, however, and we